-Today my right honourable friend the Secretary of State for Innovation, Universities and Skills (John Denham) made the following Written Ministerial Statement.
+My right honourable friend the Secretary of State for Innovation, Universities and Skills (John Denham) has made the following Written Ministerial Statement.

 In 1997 there was no capital budget for further education (FE) colleges and the National Audit Office (NAO) described FE college buildings as “ageing and their quality and fitness for purpose was often unsatisfactory, affecting the reputation of the sector”.

-Between then and 2006-07, more than £2 billion has been invested in modernising FE facilities.
+Between 1997-98 and 2006-07, more than £2 billion has been invested in modernising FE facilities.
 My department will spend another £2.3 billion in the current spending review period.
-We have been able to bring forward over £110 million of future investment in 2008-09 as part of the Government’s response to boost the economy.
-Last summer the NAO reported the capital programme was making good progress with the renewal and modernisation of the FE estate with the great majority of projects coming in on budget and delivering improvements for learners.
+We have brought forward £220 million of this funding, £110 million from 2009-10 to 2008-09 and a further £110 million from 2010-11 to 2009-10, as part of our response to boost the economy.
+Nearly 700 projects in 330 colleges throughout England have been agreed, and 253 schemes are under way or fully approved.
+Only 42 colleges have yet to receive any investment.
+Last summer the NAO reported the programme as making good progress with the renewal and modernisation of the FE estate, with the great majority of projects coming in on budget and delivering great improvement for learners.

 I previously informed the House that the demand for funding by colleges has risen.
 The size of projects and the scale of government funding required have increased.
 In December, the Learning and Skills Council (LSC), which administers the programme, decided to defer further approvals of projects in principle and in detail while assessing the programme overall.
 As I said in the House on 3 February, this decision did not affect projects that have already received agreement in detail and are in progress and we anticipate spending the full £2.3 billion allocated in this spending review period.